Our Practice Areas

 When approaching divorce, you need a divorce lawyer who you can trust by your side to both advocate on your behalf and provide compassionate advice throughout the entire divorce process.
 Call our offices or fill out this secure online form, to schedule a free initial consultation with one of our experienced family law attorneys today.
 Our offices are conveniently located at 2653 Nottingham Way, Hamilton, NJ 08619.

-FAQ: I’m considering divorce in New Jersey.
-What should I consider before filing?
 Before filing for divorce, you should consider the reality of the situation—your assets will be divided between you and your spouse, and there is a possibility that you will not be able to keep your family home.
 Asset division depends upon the circumstances of the case, but you should begin to evaluate which assets are most important to you, and which you might be willing to part with in negotiations.
 Your parenting time with your children will also likely be divided, so you should similarly begin to consider whether there are any times of the year that you would most like to be with your children—keeping in mind that, in some cases, the child’s other parent will have fairly equal time with the child.
-Gathering financial documents and other information can also help smooth the divorce process—this includes paystubs, retirement account statements, bank statements and other documentation relating to financial investments and property ownership.
+Gathering financial documents and other information can also help smooth the divorce process—this includes paystubs, retirement account statements, bank statements, and other documentation relating to financial investments and property ownership.